-The Department of Nuclear Engineering (formerly Department of Nuclear Technology) was established in 1972 with the main purpose of training the students with the career in nuclear energy.
-The department offers programs leading to degrees in Doctor of Engineering (D.Eng.) in Nuclear Engineering, Master of Engineering (M.Eng.), Master of Science (M.Sc.) in Nuclear Technology and Bachelor of Engineering in Nuclear and Radiological Engineering.
+The Department of Nuclear Engineering (formerly Department of Nuclear Technology was established in 1972 with the main purpose of training the students with the career in nuclear energy.
+The department offers programs leading to degrees in Doctor of Philosophy (Ph.D.) in Nuclear Engineering, Master of Engineering (M.Eng.), Master of Science (M.Sc..) in Nuclear Technology and Bachelor of Engineering in Nuclear and Radiological Engineering.
 The curricula are multidisciplinary and are structured to cover the diversified principles of nuclear technology and nuclear engineering, ranging from the fundamental science and mathematics to the specialized engineering applications.
-The areas of specialization include the nuclear power engineering, the environmental and the industrial applications of radiation and nuclear technology, the nuclear instrumentation, the radioisotope production, the radiation processing, the radiation protection and the nuclear materials.
-The graduates from the programs find work in the government institutions such as the Office of Atoms for Peace (OAP) and Thailand Institute of Nuclear Technology (TINT), in the public and private universities, in other state or public organizations such as the Electricity Generating Authority of Thailand (EGAT), the Department of Medical Science and in various industrial and medical sectors.
+The areas of specialization include nuclear power engineering, environmental and the industrial applications of radiation and nuclear technology, nuclear instrumentation, nuclear security, accelerator technology, radiation processing, radiation protection and nuclear materials.
+The graduates of the programs find works in government institutions such as Office of Atoms for Peace (OAP) and Thailand Institute of Nuclear Technology (TINT); in public and private universities; in other state or public organizations such as Electricity Generating Authority of Thailand (EGAT) and Department of Medical Science; and in various industrial and medical sectors.

 At present, the use of nuclear energy in industry is increasing.
-Thus, there is a need for the personnel in this specialized field involving the safety control and the research & development leading to the proper, efficient and safely use of the radioisotopes.
-This includes the development of the techniques and the instruments for in-house usage.
-Furthermore, the preparation of the personnel with the solid background in nuclear engineering is also crucial to the future decision regarding the implementation of the nuclear energy in generating the electricity, if this option is considered necessary.
+Thus, there is a growing need for personnel in specialized field involving safety control, research, and development that lead to the proper, efficient, and safe use of radioisotopes.
+These include the development of techniques and instruments for in-house usage.
+Furthermore, the preparation of personnel with a solid background in nuclear engineering is also crucial to the future decision regarding the implementation of the nuclear energy in generating the electricity, if this option is considered necessary.